Kong/galileo-agent-spec/README.md

 ### Headers

 - [ ] When not readily available, the Agent should attempt to calculate headers sizes: *`ALF.har.log.entries[].request.headersSize`, `ALF.har.log.entries[].response.headersSize`*
-  - this can be achieved by reconstructing the [HTTP Message][rfc7230-message] from the start of the HTTP request/response message until (and including) the double `CRLF` before the body.
+  - This can be achieved by reconstructing the [HTTP Message][rfc7230-message] from the start of the HTTP request/response message until (and including) the double `CRLF` before the body.
   - This means calculating the length of the headers as they appeared "on the wire", including the colon, space and `CRLF` between headers.

 ### Timings